-Solvej Knudsen®,1,2,\ B. D. Todd®, Jeppe C. Dyre®, and J. S. Hansen®
+Solvej Knudsen^{1,2}, B. D. Todd2, Jeppe C. Dyre1, and J. S. Hansen1

-"Glass and Time", IMFUFA, Department of Science and Environment, Roskilde University, Postbox 260, DK-4000 Roskilde, Denmark Department of Mathematics, School of Science, Computing and Engineering Technologies, Swinburne University of Technology, Hawtorn, Victoria 3122, Australia
+1 "Glass and Time", IMFUFA, Department of Science and Environment,

+Roskilde University, Postbox 260, DK-4000 Roskilde, Denmark and

+2 Department of Mathematics, School of Science, Computing and Engineering Technologies,

-(Received 19 August 2021; accepted 12 October 2021; published 23 November 2021)
+Swinburne University of Technology, Hawtorn, Victoria 3122, Australia

 In recent years lines along which structure and dynamics are invariant to a good approximation, so-called isomorphs, have been identified in the thermodynamic phase diagrams of several model liquids and solids.
-This paper reports computer simulation data of the transverse and longitudinal collective dynamics at different length scales along an isomorph of the Lennard-Jones system.
+This paper reports computer simulations of the transverse and longitudinal collective dynamics at different length scales along an isomorph of the Lennard-Jones system.
 Our findings are compared to corresponding results along an isotherm and an isochore.
 Confirming the theoretical prediction, the reduced-unit dynamics of the transverse momentum density is invariant to a good approximation along the isomorph on all time and length scales.
-Likewise, the wave-vector dependent shear-stress autocorrelation function is found to be isomorph invariant (with minor deviations at very short times).
+Likewise, the wave-vector dependent shear-stress autocorrelation function is found to be isomorph invariant (with minor variations at very short times).
 A similar invariance is not seen along the isotherm or the isochore.
-Using a spatially nonlocal hydrodynamic model for the transverse momentum-density time-autocorrelation function, the macroscopic shear viscosity and its wave dependence are determined, demonstrating that the shear viscosity is isomorphic invariant on all length scales studied.
-This analysis implies the existence of a length scale that is isomorph invariant in reduced units, i.e., which characterizes each isomorph.
+Using a spatially non-local hydrodynamic model for the transverse momentum-density time-autocorrelation function, the macroscopic shear viscosity and its wave dependence are determined, demonstrating that the shear viscosity is isomorph invariant on all length scales studied.
+This analysis implies the existence of a novel length scale that is isomorph invariant in reduced units, i.e., which characterizes each isomorph.
 The transverse sound-wave velocity, the Maxwell relaxation time, and the rigidity shear modulus are also isomorph invariant.
-In contrast to the isomorph invariance of all aspects of the transverse dynamics, the reduced-unit dynamics of the mass density is not invariant on length scales longer than the interparticle distance.
+In contrast to the isomorph invariance of all aspects of the transverse dynamics, the reduced-unit dynamics of the mass density is not invariant on length scales longer than the inter-particle distance.
 By fitting to a generalized hydrodynamic model, we extract values for the wave-vector-dependent thermal diffusion coefficient, sound attenuation coefficient, and adiabatic sound velocity.
-The isomorph variation of these quantities in reduced units on long length scales can be eliminated by scaling with the density-scaling exponent, a fundamental quantity in the isomorph theory framework; this is an empirical observation that remains to be explained theoretically.
+The isomorph variation of these quantities in reduced units on long length scales can be eliminated by scaling with the density-scaling exponent, a fundamental quantity in the isomorph theory framework, an empirical observation that remains to be explained theoretically.